Greater Columbus Convention Center—Heart of It All Ballroom B—Level 1

 Background

-Issue: Insurance fraud occurs when an insurance company, agent, adjuster or consumer commits a deliberate deception in order to obtain an illegitimate gain.
+Issue: Insurance fraud occurs when an insurance company, agent, adjuster or consumer commits a deliberate deception to obtain an illegitimate gain.
 It can occur during the process of buying, using, selling, or underwriting insurance.
 Insurance fraud may fall into different categories from individuals committing fraud against consumers to individuals committing fraud against insurance companies.
 Fraud not only inflicts extra costs on insurance companies, but it also financially impacts consumers and businesses.
-The Coalition Against Insurance Fraud indicates that fraud costs businesses and consumers $308.6 billion a year.
-Additionally, the FBI estimates fraud costs the average family between $400 and $700 a year in premiums.
+The Coalition Against Insurance Fraud reports that fraud costs consumers $308.6 billion a year.
+Additionally, the FBI estimates insurance fraud costs the average family between $4,000 and $7,000 in increased premiums over a 10-year period.

-Types of Fraud: Hard fraud and soft fraud are the two recognized categories of fraud.
+There are two recognized categories of fraud: hard and soft.
 Hard fraud occurs when a policyholder deliberately destroys property with the intent of collecting on the insurance policy.
-Soft fraud, which is more common, occurs when a policyholder exaggerates on an otherwise legitimate claim, or intentionally omits or lies about information on an application to obtain a lower premium.
+Soft fraud, which is more common, occurs when a policyholder exaggerates an otherwise legitimate claim or intentionally omits or lies about information on an application to obtain a lower premium.
 Soft fraud is often considered a crime of opportunity.

 The most common type of fraud scheme among insurance producers is premium diversion.
 This occurs when an insurance agent or broker keeps policyholders’ premium payments instead of sending them to the insurance company.
 Other types of diversion schemes include selling insurance without a license and collecting premiums without paying claims.